mit-orcd/orcd-docs-edit/docs/rental-portal.md

 If your role on your billing project changes to one that is not eligible (e.g., you become only a Financial Admin, or are removed from the project entirely), your maintenance fee status will automatically reset to **Inactive**.
 You will need to select a new billing project or update your role to restore your maintenance fee status.

 ??? example "Example Scenario: Setting Up Maintenance Fee"
-    *Dr. Smith is a new researcher who needs basic access to ORCD systems.
+    *Dr. Smith wants to rent GPU nodes for her research.
 She logs into the portal, navigates to her User Profile, and clicks the edit icon next to "Account Maintenance Fee Status."
 She selects "Basic" from the dropdown, then chooses her `smith_personal` project as the billing project.
 After clicking Save, her status updates to "Basic (charged to: smith_personal)".
-Her department's cost object associated with that project will be charged the monthly fee.*
+Her department's cost object associated with that project will be charged the monthly maintenance fee, and she can now make GPU node reservations.*

 ---